ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

 Entities and entity types frequently used terms throughout the documentation.

-**Entities** are information object which represent real-world objects. <br>
+**Entities** are information object which represent real-world objects.

 **Entity types** are a collection of all objects of a given type.

-For example, customer 'XYZ' is an entity.
-Customer 'ABC' is another entity.
-All customers are of an entity type called 'Customers'.
+For example, customer 'XYZ' is an entity. <br>
+Customer 'ABC' is another entity. <br> All customers are of an entity type called 'Customers'.

 ### Definitions